maxkamjon1602/lessons/04-lesson/README.md

 └── 07-final                  # polished demo (camera toggle + pairs + rotation)
 ```

-**File policy:** Each step is a single, self‑contained `index.html` (no bundler needed).
+**File policy:** Each step is a single, self‑contained `.html` file (no bundler needed).
 All scripts use ESM from the official Three.js CDN.

 ---